Electricity Account Credit

 Suppliers will have information on their websites with the exact dates the credit will show on their customers’ bills.

-Bill pay customer: the first credit will be applied to your account in December.
+Bill pay customer: the first credit will be applied to your account between 1 November and 31 December 2024.
 You should notice the credit on your next bill.
 Once you receive the bill, check for the credit.
 If it’s not there, contact your electricity supplier.

 You can find the contact details for your electricity supplier on your most recent bill or statement.